ArianeJDB/prueba-kenjo/README.md

 Hacer npm install para instalarse PrimeNG

 I didnt have enought time to style the notification message, I only could change the backgound color to make it visible.
 I hope you can see it!

+I didnt have enough time to re use components and styles from albums module in artists module, so I re did the module with its components with the same logic.